-The members and supporters of the HCLU
+Members and supporters of the HCLU

-Focus of HCLU's activities
+Focus areas of the HCLU's activities

 - Right to self-determination: abortion, euthanasia